MatthiasQuintern/gz-rgb/README.md

 # Glowzwiebel RGB
-RGB - Control software for my setup using OpenRGB
+RGB - control software for my setup using OpenRGB

 ## Features
+- process-watching: settings for certain programs, eg. blue for vim, off for mpv and rainbow for steam
+- change modes/colors at runtime through file-based system, which makes it easy to integrate rgb-control into other software (eg define a polybar menu module)
+- set the time at which the lights will turn on
 - define which rgb devices will be affected by which setting
-- process-watch mode: settings for certain programs, eg. blue for vim, off for mpv and rainbow for steam
 - run as daemon through systemd
-- change modes/colors at runtime by placing files, which makes it easy to integrate rgb-control into other software (eg define a polybar menu module)
-- set the time at which the lights will turn on

 ## Configuration
 You will have to edit the constants at the top of main.hpp to configure the program to your needs.